enghwa/ecommerce-shopfront-on-aws/5_Cleanup/README.md

 Here are high level instructions on cleaning up after you have completed the workshop.

+## Delete CloudFront Origin Access
+The CloudFront origin access identity is still being used, hence, we need to delete the AssetsBucketOriginAccessIdentity manually first.
+Go to `CloudFront` and select your `CloudFront Distribution`.
+Go to `Origins and Origin Groups` and delete the `Origin Group` and `Orgin in Singapore` that you created.

 ## Delete CloudFormation staks

 You deployed 5 CloudFormation stacks in `Ireland` and 3 stacks in `Singapore` during the workshop.